 "Maya," he said, his stern voice bringing me back to reality, "Show me what he did to you."

 I sighed deeply and lifted up the hem of my sweatshirt and down the edge of my leggings, revealing the ugly purpled mark on my hip.

 "Is that what you wanted to see?"
 I asked, feeling sososo stupid for letting this thing with Colin go this far.

 His fingers ghosted over the mark, barely touching it, but reaching for it as if to see if what he was seeing was real.

 "Maya, why did you let him do this?" he asked, his voice thin, his breath labored.

 Ignoring his question, I lifted my shirt further showing him, inch by inch, the bruises on my stomach, the scratches on my back, the fingerprints embedded into my shoulders.

-So there I was- in my bedroom, with just my bra on, with my best friend's boyfriend.
-I should've felt vulnerable, but instead, for the first time in a long time, I felt safe.
-I could tell from Lucas' concern that he would never let something bad happen to me, and I clung to that.
+But I didn't feel broken anymore.
+Instead, for the first time in a long time, I felt safe.
+I could tell from Lucas' concerned look that he would never let something bad happen to me, and I clung to that.
 However wrong it is to have to rely on a boy- and on your best friend's boy, no less- I didn't care.
 I finally felt like things were going to be okay.